On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Hardness for Graphs

-\section{Hardness for \Graphclass Graphs}
+\section{Hardness for \Graphclass{} Graphs}

-In the longest section of our paper we will show that for all primes $p$ and every connected graph $H \in \redbipartites$, that is not complete bipartite, the problem $\numBipHomsTo{H}[p]$ is $\ClassNumP[p]$-hard.
-This will be done by establishing that $H$ admits a $p$-hardness gadget via a careful structural analysis on the target graph~$H$.
+In the longest section of this paper, we are going to show that, for all primes $p$ and every connected \graphclass{} bip-graph $H$ that is order~$p$ bip-reduced and not complete bipartite, the problem $\probNumBipHom{H}[p]$ is $\classNumP[p]$-hard.
+To this end, we are going to establish that $H$ admits a $p$-hardness gadget via a careful structural analysis on the target graph~$H$.
 For this reason, we require the following definitions.